tbates/tbates.github.io/_posts/1980-06-15-twin-Cholesky.markdown

 categories: models twin
 ---

-This page will introduce writing Cholesky structures using umxPath to facilitate twin modeling.
+This page will introduce writing Cholesky structures using `umxPath` to facilitate twin modeling with `umxRAM`.

 It is not finished, and for now (and perhaps for sometime), I'd recommend you read [this page instead on the awesome umxACE](/models/twin/1980/06/10/twin-umxACE.html) function